The 16:8 diet plan involves intermittent fasting, and celebrities like Jennifer Aniston and Hugh Jackman have reportedly given it a thumbs up.

 2. Lowering the risk of type 2 diabetes

 Anything that reduces insulin resistance should help lower blood sugar levels and protect against type 2 diabetes, says Sawyer.
-"Interestingly, intermittent fasting has been shown (opens in new tab) to have major benefits for insulin resistance and can lead to an impressive reduction in blood sugar levels."
+"Interestingly, intermittent fasting has been shown to have major benefits for insulin resistance and can lead to an impressive reduction in blood sugar levels."
+(Via a study in the Translational Research journal).

 3. Reducing stress and inflammation in the body

 Sawyer adds that "Studies show intermittent fasting can reduce oxidative damage and inflammation in the body.
-This should have benefits against ageing and development of numerous diseases, according to a study linked with the University of Toronto (opens in new tab)."
+This should have benefits against ageing and development of numerous diseases, according to a study linked with the University of Toronto."

 4. Supporting brain function